gillesfabre34/genese-angular/projects/genese-angular/README.md

 ### Indexable types

-Supposing that you wait http responses like this :
+Supposing that you wait http responses like this
 ```
 {
     en: 'The caves of steel',
     fr: 'Les cavernes d\'acier'
 }
 ```
-Supposing too that you don't know in advance how many and which languages you will receive In this case, you'll need to use indexable types like this :
+and supposing that you don't know in advance how many properties will have your response.
+In this example, you don't know in advance how many translations you will receive and in which languages.
+In this case, you need to use indexable types like this :
 ```
 export class Book = {
     [key: string]: string
 }
 ```
+This is the simplest example of indexable types.

-Now, suppose that your model have more complex indexable types, and that your http request will return you something like this :
+Now, suppose that your http request returns something more complex like this :

 ```
 {